murarth/rusti/README.md

 ## Usage

 Running `rusti` gives a prompt that accepts (most) any valid Rust code.
-If the final statement is an expression, the result will be displayed.
+If the final statement is an expression, the result will be displayed using the `std::fmt::Debug` trait.
+This is equivalent to `println!("{:?}", expr);`.

 ```rust
 rusti=> println!("Hello, world!");